tofucodeforever/tofu-code/content/posts/leetcode_0227_basic-calculator-ii.md

 class Solution:
     def calculate(self, s: str) -> int:
-        '''
+        """
-        Use a stack
+        use a stack
-        number: add it in with a sign
+        store a sign
-        + -: sign of 1/-1
-        * /: find the next number, calculate with the last number on stack, add back result
+        process the string by char:
+            if num: process number onto the stack with sign if +-: update sign
+            if */:
+                process next number
+                pop last number
+                calculate and push back to stack
+        return sum of stack

         Time : O(n)
         Space: O(n)
-        '''
+        """
         line = ''.join([c.strip() for c in s.strip()])
         stack = []
         i = 0